Kiduzk/google-takeout-viewer/README.md

 # google-takeout-viewer

-A command-line tool to visualize your Google Takeout data.
+A command-line tool to view your Google Takeout data.

 ## What is google takeout?